ejlouw/veroku/README.md

 ##### Graphviz
 See https://graphviz.org/download/ for installation instructions.

+### Contributing
+If you would like to contribute to veroku, please see the [contributing guide](https://github.com/ejlouw/veroku/blob/master/contributing.md).

 ### License
 Veroku is released under a 3-Clause BSD license.
 You can view the license [here](https://github.com/ejlouw/veroku/blob/master/LICENSE).